afterlogic/plugin-html-editor-buttons/README.md

 # plugin-html-editor-buttons
 ##Displaying additional button in HTML editor (Plugin for WebMail version 7.6.8 or higher)

+This plugin is intended for developers which want to learn how to add buttons in HTML editor toolbar or add custom content in the message body.

-This plugin adds a button in HTML editor toolbar at the last position.
-When that button is clicked, the dialog is appeared below it.
-In that dialog “Insert HTML” button is available.
-After clicking this button a simple HTML with an image will be added in the HTML editor in the cursor position.
-So it's possible add some controls in the dialog and change inserting HTML if it's nessessary.
+The plugin adds a button in HTML editor toolbar at the last position.
+When that button is clicked, the dialog appears below, with “Insert HTML” button in it.
+After clicking this button a simple HTML with an image will be added in the HTML editor at the cursor position.
+This way you can add any controls in the dialog or change the HTML being inserted.

 Upon downloading and extracting package, rename its main directory from:
 ```